Designing systems and technology to make media more inclusive. We research, create and evaluate inclusive media.

 - Signlink Studio and Signlink CMS, a program designed for Deaf and hard of hearing vloggers

-We currently employ a group of undergraduate students, master’s students, PhD candidates and three full time staff at our facilities at Ryerson University.
+We currently employ a group of undergraduate students, master’s students, PhD candidates and two full time staff at our facilities at Ryerson University.